Internet-of-People/hydra-airdrop-2/src/register/jar/ApacheLicenseInfo.md

 The jar file includes compiled libraries that are licensed under the Apache 2.0 license.
-The files on GitHub, and their compiled versions also included in the jar, aren't.
+The files on GitHub, and their compiled versions also included in the jar, are under the GNU GPL v3.0 License.

 ```
 Licensed under the Apache License, Version 2.0 (the "License");